kennysmithed/oels2021/oels_practical_wk6_norepeat.md

 If you drop these into your `word_learning` folder they will be able to access the copy of `jspsych-6.3.1` plus the `images` folder that's already there.

 There's nothing clever going on in the html file - it's just loading the required jsPsych plugins and the javascript file - so open the `word_learning_norepeat.js` file and take a look at how it works.
 If you work through that, you'll see that the functions for making observation and production trials are unchanged.
 The first difference from the basic code includes a bunch of lines to expand the observation and production tests from a single object to 3 objects - as per my instructions, you need 2+ objects to shuffle the list such that the same object never repeats on consecutive trials, and in practice you need 3+ objects to give the code a chance to find a valid shuffle, so I went for 3 objects.
-Generating the observation trials is a bit laborious, but here's how that's done.
+The simplest way of generating the observation trials is a bit laborious (I'll show you a more compact way below), here's how that's done.

 ```js
 var observation_trial_object4_buv = make_observation_trial('object4','buv');